 fun facts about florida

-florida state travel
+florida travel and best beach

 Fun facts about floridas is that there are the most theme parks than any other state.
 Key west is a reason many people moved to florida.
 Key west was home to native americans.
 Native americans lived in key west because the sea level was always ideal.